WHQ & Nat Turner Live Events arrives 2017

 We had it booked in Hall One at the Sage Gateshead & the pandemic scuppered that.
 Louis & Tommy have been plotting & kicking this idea about for more than two years, pouring a tonne of work into it & were really looking forward to finally letting people see this amazing show.

-Astounding trailer too, proper cross-generational vibes...
+Astounding trailer too, one of our very best.
+Proper cross-generational vibes...

 ABBA's Greatest Hits